- Grinding and paving work is underway. Grinding is unavoidably noisy work. For noise concerns, please call 206-440-4DOT (4368).

-- Sign up to receive email updates about work along SR 520 and other state highways in Snohomish County.
+- Sign up to receive email updates about this project and other East King County topics.

 We are repaving about three miles of State Route 520 in sections between 108th Avenue Northeast and West Lake Sammamish Parkway.